Frequently Asked Questions

 The problem has implications for understanding algorithms, data structures, and computational complexity, particularly in the context of graph-based problems.
 In a large sense it shows that there are problems that we as computer scientists can be solving in the mathematical world.
 We can be creating new data structures and algorithms to tackle them.

 While the proof is primarily theoretical, its insights into oriented graphs.
 The algorithm can be applied to various domains including social media, epidemiology, and security.
-Second, the GLOVER data structurecan can influence influence an even broader class of areas like network optimization, algorithm design, and complexity theory.
+Second, the Graph Level Order data structurecan can influence influence an even broader class of areas like network optimization, algorithm design, and complexity theory.

 Yes!
 The website includes interactive visualizations and explanations designed to make the proof more accessible to those without a deep mathematical background.